Task-based adaptive multiresolution for time-space multi-scale reaction-diffusion systems on multi-core architectures: Introduction

 with the compact notation: $u=(u_1,\ldots, u_m)^t$.
 In particular we denote $f(u)=(f_1(u),\ldots, f_m(u))^t$.
 With no loss of generality we restrict our presentation to homogeneous Neumann boundary conditions.

-Solving numerically this kind of problem involving a large number of nonlinear coupled equations in two and three dimensions is a challenging task.
-In particular two major difficulties need to be addressed.
-First, a large spectrum of temporal scales in the nonlinear source terms yields highly stiff equations.
-The latter can be expected when the Jacobian matrices, $(\partial f_i / \partial u_j)_{1 \leq i,j \leq m}$, have eigenvalues whose real part varies within a large negative interval.
-Systems of stiff ordinary differential equations impose the use of dedicated numerical methods in order to achieve accuracy and stability within reasonable memory and computing costs \cite{MR1439506}.
+Two major difficulties need to be addressed when solving numerically this kind of problem in two and three dimensions.
+First, a large spectrum of temporal scales in the nonlinear source terms yields highly stiff equations\footnote{The latter can be expected when the Jacobian matrices, $(\partial f_i / \partial u_j)_{1 \leq i,j \leq m}$, have eigenvalues whose real part varies within a large negative interval or in the presence of strong attracting slow manifolds \cite{MR1439506}.}.
+Systems of stiff ordinary differential equations impose the use of numerical methods with specific stability properties in order to achieve accuracy and stability within reasonable memory and computing costs \cite{MR1439506}.
 Secondly, steep fronts require a very fine discretization mesh, at least locally, which leads to problems of large size if no mesh adaptation is used.
-Additionally spatial stiffness may arise as a consequence of these steep spatial gradients even with non-stiff source terms and diffusion coefficients of relatively small value \cite{MR2335366}.
+Additionally, spatial stiffness may arise as a consequence of these steep spatial gradients even with non-stiff source terms and diffusion coefficients of relatively small value \cite{MR2335366}.

-The numerical solution of such system requires high performance computing (HPC).
-Broadly speaking, two approaches can be considered if the goal is to cope with the entire spectrum of scales of the problem.
-The first one looks for careful implementations of well-known numerical methods over massively parallel computing architectures, thus guaranteeing both high efficiency and scalability of the methods.
-Such a strategy is for example used in \cite{Chen09} for combustion applications.
-A second approach within HPC focuses on the development of new specific numerical techniques that enable the simulation of multi-dimensional complex models with rather limited computing resources, like those available in a standard research center or hospital in the case of biomedical applications.
-Eventually, these algorithms can be also implemented in massively parallel environments \cite{SpaceX_gputechconf}.